ianktoo/pathfinder/README.md

 1. Create a new class `OpenAIProvider extends BaseLLM`.
 2. Update `ModelRegistry` to allow selecting this new provider.

+## Deployment

+### Vercel
+This project includes a `vercel.json` file to handle Single Page Application (SPA) routing.
+This configuration rewrites all requests to `index.html`, preventing 404 errors when refreshing pages like `/dashboard`.

 ## Tech Stack
 *   **Framework**: React 19
 *   **Build**: Vite (Simulated ES Modules)